HackingFromHomeHackathon/november-2020/submissions/amirphl-mattermost-jitsi-meet.md

 ## mattermost-jitsi-proxy

-mattermost-jitsi-proxy is a set of services deployed on as docker containers to connect a Mattermost channel to a Jitsi chat box.
+**mattermost-jitsi-proxy** is a set of services deployed on as docker containers to connect a Mattermost channel to a Jitsi chat box.

 ## link to the repository
 [click here](https://github.com/amirphl/mattermost-jitsi-proxy)

 ## perquisites
-you need to have a running jitsi meet with at least one Prosody, Jicofo, and Videobridge + Nginx
+you need to have a running Jitsi meet with at least one Prosody, Jicofo, and Videobridge + Nginx

 # introduction
 ### problem statement and use case